Darth-Apple/Simple-MyBB-Reputation-Bars/readme.txt

 Installation:
 -------------------------------

-Upload the contents of the Upload folder to your forum root.
+ - Upload the contents of the Upload folder to your forum root.
+ - Enable from ACP -> Configuration -> Plugins

+ - A special thanks to @tc4me at https://autism4all.at for providing the German translation.
+We have included it with the official plugin, so no additional language packs are required!

 -------------------------------
 Settings: